manuelftech/ai-vr-control/README.md

 # Python + Virtual Reality

-This project enables control of a Virtual Reality (VR) environment using Python and ChatGPT.
-The VR environment is built using C# and Unity Engine, allowing ChatGPT to modify the state of 3D elements within the scene.
+This project demonstrates using Python and ChatGPT to control a Virtual Reality (VR) environment.
+ChatGPT is used to modify the state of 3D elements within the scene, which is built on the C# Unity Engine.

 ### Application running:
 [![overview](https://img.youtube.com/vi/Hg86pDgOp3w/hqdefault.jpg)](https://youtu.be/Hg86pDgOp3w)

-### Data Sources
+### Data Components
-- Vector Store: Enables the Agent to useaccess system usage instructions through semantic search.
+- Vector Store: Facilitates semantic search capabilities, enabling the Agent to access system usage instructions and operational guidelines.
-- Redis Database: Stores, searches, and updates the temporal 3D world status, as well the chat history.
+- Redis Database: Serves as a centralized repository for storing, retrieving, and updating temporal 3D world state data, as well as maintaining a record of chat history and conversation context.
-- Drive: Stores and retrieves the main Agent Prompt instructions from Google Workspace to enhance behavior.
+- Drive: Provides secure storage and retrieval of primary Agent Prompt instructions, leveraging Google Workspace integration to inform and refine Agent behavior.behavior.

-### Project Structure
+### Directory Structure

-*   `Orchestrator/` Python OpenAI main application
+*   `Orchestrator/` Python OpenAI application
     *   `config/` Configuration property management
     *   `controllers/` API endpoints and user input handling
     *   `core/` Main application helpers and managers
+    *   `docs/` PDF documents ingested into the Vector Store for semantic search
+    *   `schemas/` Data Transfer Object (DTO) models for Redis database interactions
     *   `models/` API data models (requests and responses)
     *   `prompts/` Prompt configuration structure and templates
     *   `repository/` Database integration layer